Dichelobacter: Epidemiology

 Foot rot is one of the top five globally important diseases acquired by sheep.
 The primary obligate agent for causing disease is D. nodosus, although F. necrophorum has been reported as having synergistic effects in severe cases of foot rot.
 Outbreaks have been reported in Australia, Britain, Norway, Switzerland.

-D. nodosus has a global distribution year-round with characteristic highly transmissible peaks occurring in temperate zones where there is adequate moisture and an ambient temperature above 10 degrees.
+Dichelobacter nodosus has a global distribution year-round with characteristic highly transmissible peaks occurring in temperate zones where there is adequate moisture and an ambient temperature above 10 degrees.
 In cooler conditions, such as spring and autumn, higher disease prevalence can be observed in the UK and Ireland.
 This bacterium has the ability to thrive in moist soil for up to two weeks.
 In the presence of optimal conditions, the bacterium can live up to 24 days in at least 5 degrees Celsius.
 In suboptimal conditions, animals will not demonstrate full clinical presentation and mild lesions may be confined to the interdigital skin.
 Detection of a lower prevalence and persistence occurs in dry warm climates compared to wet cool conditions.

 Sheep and goats are the main species affected by the bacterium and are susceptible at all ages.
 Merino breeds appear to be more susceptible over British breeds of sheep.
 British breeds appear to carry more natural resistance, displaying mild clinical signs of a short duration.
 Although, first cross offspring under the correct conditions can develop severe clinical disease.
 Cattle can become affected, although normally only suffer a mild form of infection.
 Wild ungulates have been reported to carry the bacterium in Germany and Switzerland.